 Your body has the wisdom to heal itself.
-My role is to guide your body to remember this wisdom.
+My role is to guide your body to reconnect with this wisdom.

 Hi, I’m Karishma.
 I’m a neurobiology nerd who loves that mainstream science is catching up with indigenous wisdom.